babolivier/ident/README.md

     enable_tls: true
 ```

-A more detail documentation on this file will be provided in the future.
+A more detailed documentation on this file will be provided in the future.